Peliha-ip/Shellfish-Reigns/README.md

 - Lobster claw extends attack reach
 - Combining a crab claw and a lobster claw with sticks gives the player the crustacean staff that extends both
 - Perfume repels creepers, undead mobs, spiders, cave spiders, and silverfish
-- Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautili, meerkats, whales, dolphins, pakiceti, sniffers, ocelots,seagulls, flamingos, and mantis shrimps
+- Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautili, meerkats, whales, dolphins, pakiceti, sniffers, ocelots,seagulls, flamingos, harbor seals, and mantis shrimps
 - Perfume is forbidden in the deep dark and ancient cities as they're an immediate trigger to the warden
 - Pakiceti show interests towards whales and dolphins
 - Cold ocean ruins can have pakicetus husks in suspicious gravel
 - Seagulls would pick up some items like spider eyes or rotten flesh on beaches
 - Flamingos can be dyed since they're white by default and turn pink when eating shrimp.
 - Tropical slimes hang out in warm and lukewarm oceans and attack anything in the water.
 They get bigger the more they eat.
+- Tropical slime blocks are technically water blocks with a biofilm.
+This means aquatic mobs and can live in tropical slime blocks and they can be used for negating fall damage without bouncing uncontrollably.
+Tropical slime blocks also keep corals alive.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)